1984 Act governing video censorship was never properly enacted

 My hon.
 Friend Mr. Vaizey made the important point that there are loopholes in the existing legislation, which existed for good reasons at the time.
 It was not regarded as possible that a video concerning music or sport could

 be unacceptable.
 That loophole has undoubtedly been exploited.
-I hosted a dinner that the BBFC gave in the House just before Christmas, at which it showed us examples of some of the material that is now available in music videos and sports games that
+I hosted a dinner that the BBFC gave in the House just before Christmas, at which it showed us examples of some of the material that is now available in music videos and sports games

-that it will be in the Digital Economy Bill.
+I hope that it will be in the Digital Economy Bill.

 The second main point that I wish to make is that at the time of the passage of the 1984 Act, the world was completely different.
 Mr. Graham Bright, the Member who moved Second Reading, said that he defined a video recording